Jason-Berkower/Project--Charakterersteller/README.md

 #### PostMVP

 - Add second API (possibly a third).
-- Add a random art component to further inspiration.
+- ~~Add a random art component to further inspiration.~~
-- Allow the user to download a .txt file including their randomly generated character.
+- ~~Allow the user to download a .txt file including their randomly generated character.~~
+- Add an instance of the ':hover' selector.
+- Add links to external D&D resources that open in a new tab.

 ## Priority Matrix